 Veggies are boring, right?
 But I feel like this is one of those duh moments, because (duhhh) everyone knows that consuming more fruits and veggies is what one does when you want to be healthy.

 Well, guys don’t be shocked, but I’m not a fan of either.
 I wouldn’t normally go out of my way to pack fruits or veggies into my lunchbox.
 So, instead of forcing myself to do this, I try to keep some fruit in my draw at work, so that it’s on hand and readily available when I want to snack.
 I’m more likely to consume fruits and veggies when it’s easily accessible.
 I’m also learning how to make more yummy, veggie-laden foods, because who said that veggies are boring?
 (Me, I literally said that a minute ago).

-Okay so this is probably the biggest adjustment for me, but I’ve resolved to spending my Sunday’s batch cooking for the week ahead.
+Okay so batch cooking is another clever way to prep healthy food, for the week ahead.
 The many perks include not having to cook during the week AND you get to pre-plan healthier meals.

 I also found a bunch of really great ways to add more veggies to your meals.
 Yep, a lot of them involve hiding the vegetables away because my kids will start an actual riot if I present them a dish with too much green stuff in it.
-Also, my batches are so big that I usually have some of last night’s leftovers for lunch the next day.
-This is really helping me to be more intentional with what I put into my body (and that of my family, yo) and it kinda makes me excited to cook every Sunday.
+Also, you could totally make your batches big enough to have a serving of last night’s leftovers for lunch the next day.
+This should totes make you a bit more intentional with what you put into your body (and that of your family, yo).
+Spreadsheet brain is loving it!

 So those are my five (very clever, highly genius) ways that I plan to be more healthier this year.
 Do you have any similar (health) tricks up your sleeve?
 Share them with me in the comments section below.